Irony punctuation: Reverse italics (Sartalics)

-Tom Driberg recommended that ironic statements should be printed in italics that lean the other way from conventional italics, also called Sartalics.
+Tom Driberg recommended that ironic statements be printed in leftward-slanting italics, which he also called sartalics, to distinguish irony from the emphasis indicated by conventional rightward-slanting italics.

 Scare quotes

 Scare quotes are a particular use of quotation marks.
 They are placed around a word or phrase to indicate that it is not used in the fashion that the writer would personally use it.
 In contrast to the nominal typographic purpose of quotation marks, the enclosed words are not necessarily quoted from another source.
 When read aloud, various techniques are used to convey the sense, such as prepending the addition of "so-called" or a similar word or phrase of disdain, using a sarcastic or mocking tone, or using air quotes, or any combination of the above.